Arcade Game Rooms in Non-Traditional Locations

 5 Minute Read

 People generally love arcade games and test their skills with crane machines or driving games.
 So why not take the opportunity to let your customers have some fun?
-There has been a trend of non-traditional locations adding game rooms to differentiate themselves or add a revenue source.
+There has been a trend of non-traditional locations adding game rooms to differentiate themselves or generate additional revenue.

 Whether your business operates out of a small or a sizeable square-foot complex, maximizing your financial return from every inch of your property is essential.
 After all, you pay rent, taxes, and utilities on the space, so it only makes sense to use it to drive income.

 Ski resorts such as Jay Peak, Burke Mountain, and Smugglers Notch in Vermont have been adding game rooms to their lodges to keep guests entertained while taking a break from the slopes.
-Jay Peak took a step further by adding mini-bowling, a movie theater, and a second arcade room to give guests other options if they want to take a day off from skiing and snowboarding—or give those who are spending a few days something to do in the evenings.
+Jay Peak took a step further by adding mini-bowling, a movie theater, and a second arcade room to offer guests alternative options if they want to take a day off from skiing and snowboarding, or to provide those spending a few days with something to do in the evenings.

 On the other side of the country, in the Seattle area, Arena Sports, a chain of indoor soccer fields, decided to turn its sports arena into a complete Family Entertainment Center.
-The facility includes over 80 arcade and redemption games, a ropes course, a climbing wall, laser tag, bowling, and virtual reality.
-This family-run business started with soccer and continues to build on its success by offering various fun family activities appropriate for any age.
+The facility features over 80 arcade and redemption games, a ropes course, a climbing wall, laser tag, bowling, and virtual reality experiences.
+This family-run business began with soccer and continues to build on its success by offering a range of fun family activities suitable for all ages.

 However, activity-based locations aren’t the only ones getting in on the game room trend.
-In San Diego, CA, a high-end apartment building has seen positive responses from tenants since adding several arcade games, Highway 66 Mini Bowling, and an HD full-swing golf.
-They are all set on free play for tenants to enjoy on the premises without going out and spending more money.
+In San Diego, CA, a high-end apartment building has seen positive responses from tenants since adding several arcade games, Highway 66 Mini Bowling, and an HD full-swing golf simulator.
+They are all set for free play, allowing tenants to enjoy the facilities on the premises without incurring additional costs.

-Another California hospitality spot, Rancho Mission Viejo, an active 23,000-acre housing development, already offered many amenities such as a swimming pool, fire pit, bocce ball courts, and more.
+Another California hospitality spot, Rancho Mission Viejo, a 23,000-acre active housing development, already offers many amenities, including a swimming pool, fire pit, bocce ball courts, and more.
 However, they wanted to add a convenience that would be a hit with residents while still generating revenue.
-Since adding a mix of the best games that would work for this robust community, the arcade became a big success with younger and older residents.
-The revenue generated from the arcade’s token sales was more than paid for the community’s annual lease cost within the first seven months of opening the game room.
+Since adding a mix of the best games that cater to this robust community, the arcade has become a big success with both younger and older residents.
+The revenue generated from the arcade’s token sales was more than enough to cover the community’s annual lease cost within the first seven months of opening the game room.

 Make the Most of Your Space

-One of the best ways to accomplish this is by adding a game room to a previously unused or underutilized area of your building.
+One of the most effective ways to achieve this is by converting a previously unused or underutilized area of your building into a game room.
 That never-used conference room or disorganized storage space could potentially provide your business with an additional source of income.
-This is particularly true if your business sees a lot of foot traffic or you often have customers waiting in a reception area for significant periods.
+This is particularly true if your business experiences high foot traffic or you frequently have customers waiting in a reception area for extended periods.

 When customers spot a pinball machine or racing game in the next room, they are instinctively drawn to check it out.
-This initial curiosity can often lead to 30 minutes or more of pure, unadulterated enjoyment on the part of your customer – and some extra money in your bank account for you and your business.
+This initial curiosity can often lead to 30 minutes or more of pure, unadulterated enjoyment for your customer and some extra money in your bank account for you and your business.

-With all the different types and styles of games available, you may be able to add games that work well with your location.
+With the numerous types and styles of games available, you can select ones that complement your location.
+Creating non-traditional arcade locations is easy.
 Extreme Powersports in Columbus, GA, is an authorized motorsports dealer with two Super Bikes 3 added to their showroom for when families see the different motorcycles and other motorsports, keeping the kids occupied and entertained.
-They also included a Prize Cube claw machine customized with the Extreme Powersports logo and filled with t-shirts and small motorbikes for the kids – keeping with the company’s theme.
+They also included a Prize Cube claw machine, customized with the Extreme Powersports logo, and filled with t-shirts and small motorbikes for the kids, in keeping with the company’s theme.

 Fun For All Ages

 Unlike many other sources of additional income your company can utilize, game rooms are fun and loved by customers.
-While customers might get annoyed if they see you charging for parking or upselling products to make some extra cash, they will often be excited and happy to see you installing a new game room for them to enjoy—making the few extra bucks they would have to pay worth it for the different experiences.
-Put simply, adding a game room to your property is truly a win-win situation.
+While customers might get annoyed if they see you charging for parking or upselling products to make some extra cash, they will often be excited and happy to see you installing a new game room for them to enjoy, making the few extra bucks they would have to pay worth it for the different experiences.
+Adding a game room to your property is truly a win-win situation.

-Though creating an additional income stream is likely to be the primary benefit of installing a game room, it is worth pointing out that it can have other positive effects on your business.
-In particular, a game room can help drive customers into your location, where they may spend money on your core group of products or services.
+Although creating an additional income stream is likely the primary benefit of installing a game room, it is worth noting that it can also have other positive effects on your business.
+In particular, a game room can help drive customers to your location, where they may spend money on your core products or services.

 Increase Time on Site